 Sidharth Dhawan, director of agile real estate at CBRE APAC, joined Liz Burow, vice president of enterprise solutions at WeWork, for a talk moderated by Alex Shoer, director of strategy at WeWork.
 Here are excerpts from their conversation:

-What’s the most urgent inquiry you’re getting from real estate folks?
+What’s the most urgent enquiry you’re getting from property people?